faisalmlalani/faisalmlalani.github.io/_posts/2020-04-07-the-crazy-ones-in-ladakh.md

 A few local school kids noticed our ineptitude and watched gleefully as we tried to figure out how to get around the platform.
 A nearby storeowner decided to bestow pity upon us; with strength he seemed to pull from the will of God, he lifted the bike over the elevated platform and wished us on our merry way.

 Fortunately, our morale was undamaged.
 I knew Shubham had a strong character, but I won’t lie: I feared from then that he may succumb to discouragement if too many hiccups plagued our trip.
-This isn’t a statement about him; any inexperienced traveler can lose confidence in the adventure if it seems like the adventure is losing confidence in them.
+This isn’t a statement about him; any traveler can lose confidence in the adventure if it seems like the adventure is losing confidence in them.

 We rode out of the town smoothly enough, and made it to the directed entrance of the motorcycle route through the mountains.
 Shubham pulled up the bike right next to the edge of a small temple overlooking the city of Leh, and we reiterated our plan.